jonathanjin-eng/arthi130d/telar-content/texts/pages/about.md

 permalink: /about/
 ---

-Arthis 130D
+Course: ARTHI 130D

-Gracie Veiga, Ashlyn Aguayo, Johnathan Mirones, Jonathan Jin
+Authors: Gracie Veiga, Ashlyn Aguayo, Johnathan Mirones, Jonathan Jin

 This website serves as an exploration of a Moche vessel in three primary modes: a deep dive into the material, design, and use.
 From the craftsmanship of the vessel by means of a mold, the likely ritualistic uses, and lizard iconography, to the complex chemical makeup, the website serves as a cohesive story divulging the complicated past that makes up the vessel as we understand it today.

-Note: No AI technology was used in making this website.
+AI Attribution Statement: No AI technology was used in making this website.